 - Is designated for each bake sale.

-- Received approval from the University to operate the bake sale.
+- Received approval from TRU to operate the bake sale.

 - Is responsible for ensuring the all providers at the bake sale are aware of all relevant policies and guidelines.

 - Ensures that no unapproved foods are sold or offered for sale.

 - Ensures that each vendor completes a list which details the types of food they intend to sell.

 - Maintains a written record of all food providers and the foods sold;